Enoooch/waka-box/README.md

 1. Add the following environment variables:
    - **GH_TOKEN:** The GitHub token generated above.
    - **WAKATIME_API_KEY:** The API key for your WakaTime account.

+### Note

+1. Go to [Preferences](https://wakatime.com/settings/preferences), by setting the time zone may solve the problem that the data cannot be displayed in the first place